Praneshss/praneshss.github.io/_pages/about.md

 - I'm currently working as a Sr. Embedded Security Researcher at the Technology Innovation Institute in Abu Dhabi, United Arab Emirates.

 - I earned my PhD from the Computer Science and Engineering Department at the Indian Institute of Technology (IIT) Kharagpur, India, under the guidance of Prof. Rajat Subhra Chakraborty.
+My doctoral thesis focused on the design and analysis of machine learning-based model building attacks on physically unclonable functions.
 My PhD was funded by Intel® Corporation, USA.
-I was also an Intel® AI Academy Student Ambassador for IIT Kharagpur.
+Additionally, I was also an Intel® AI Academy Student Ambassador for IIT Kharagpur.

 - My primary areas of research interest are: Hardware Security, Embedded Systems Security and PLC Automation.